tkataras/Automatic-Cell-Counting-with-TWS/README.md

 Additionaly, the second step of the pipeline sets aside a random sample of images equal to the number of validation images and equally distributed between experimental groups to serve as the performance estimate on the unseen data.
 This performance analysis requires user input in the form of .roi hand counts.
 This audit dataset is then used to calculate the same statistics as the validation dataset for comparison.
 ***

-# Creating hand count markers
+# Creating Hand Count Markers

 Hand count markers are created in Imagej using the Point Selection Tool, available in the toolbar, and the ROI manager.
 1. Open an image and place one or two count markers